-- Find all the EMCal clusters in the event.
+- Check wheter TPC is available in DAQ/reco.
+See AliEMCALTracker::LoadClusters().
+In case there is no TPC, ITS specific extrapolation will be used. - Find all the EMCal clusters in the event.
 See AliEMCALTracker::LoadClusters(). - Find all the good tracks in the event.
 See AliEMCALTracker:: LoadTracks().
-Several cuts are applied to select good tracks - Minimum $p{\rm T}$ cut, which can be set during the reconstruction. - Cut on number of TPC clusters, which can be set during the reconstruction. - $-|\eta| < 0.8$ and $20^{\circ} < \phi < 120^{\circ}$.
-These fiducial cuts are hard coded since tracks out of this range should never make it to EMCal. - For each good track, find the nearest cluster as matched if their residuals fall within the cuts.
-See AliEMCALTracker::FindMatchedCluster(), which follows the following steps:
+Several cuts are applied to select good tracks - Minimum p_T cut, which can be set during the reconstruction. - Cut on number of TPC clusters, which can be set during the reconstruction.
+This specific cut is avoided in case there is only ITS available in reconstruction. - $-|\eta| < 0.8$ and $20^{\circ} < \phi < 120^{\circ}$.
+These fiducial cuts are hard coded since tracks out of this range should never make it to EMCal.

-- Get the starting point: if the friendTrack is available, use the last point on the TPC.
-Otherwise, use the point at the inner wall of the TPC. - Extrapolate tracks to the EMCal surface at 430 cm, and apply fiducial cuts on the extrapolated points: $|\eta| < 0.75$ and $70^{\circ} < \phi < 190^{\circ}$.
-The step size in the extrapolation can be set in the reconstruction, and the default value is 20 cm. - Extrapolate tracks further, with 5 cm step size, to the positions of all the EMCal clusters which are in the vicinity of the extrapolated points from last step.
-Then the distance between extrapolated tracks to the clusters are calculated, and the nearest cluster is assigned as matched if the residuals fall within cuts.
-By fitting the distributions of the residuals using Gaussian functions, we can choose to cut on $N\sigma$ of the residuals.
-To further improve the matching performance, p_T and charge dependent cuts can be used.
+- For each good track, find the nearest cluster as matched if their residuals fall within the 783 cuts.
+See AliEMCALTracker::FindMatchedCluster(), which follows the following steps: 784 - Get the starting point: if the friendTrack is available, use the last point on the TPC.
+785 Otherwise, use the point at the inner wall of the TPC.
+786 - If only ITS tracks are available in reconstruction, the propagation will use the track 787 information from the vertex.
+788 - Extrapolate tracks to the EMCal surface at 430 cm, and apply fiducial cuts on the ex-789 trapolated points: $|\eta| < 0.75$ and $70^{\circ} < \varphi < 190^{\circ}$.
+The step size in the extrapolation 790 can be set in the reconstruction, and the default value is 20 cm.
+791 Extrapolate tracks further, with 5 cm step size, to the positions of all the EMCal 792 clusters which are in the vicinity of the extrapolated points from last step.
+Then the 793 distance between extrapolated tracks to the clusters are calculated, and the nearest cluster is assigned as matched if the residuals fall within cuts.
+By fitting the distri-795 butions of the residuals using Gaussian functions, we can choose to cut on $N\sigma$ of the 796 cuts can be used.